-In the latest Opportunities in Polymer and Plastic 3D Printing – 2017: An Opportunity Analysis and Ten-Year Forecast report, SmarTech Publishing focuses on the material category of “advanced thermoplastics” which are primarily those in the polyaryletherketone (PAEK) family, including PEEK and PEKK.
+The latest “Opportunities in Polymer and Plastic 3D Printing – 2017: An Opportunity Analysis and Ten-Year Forecast report” focuses on the material category of advanced thermoplastics, which are primarily those in the polyaryletherketone (PAEK) family, including PEEK and PEKK.
 This category also includes the polyetherimide family (ULTEM) used today primarily by Stratasys’ closed materials systems.

-Based on growing use in powder bed fusion processes and a number of newly developed open materials-based extrusion systems, SmarTech Publishing identifies and details the significant business opportunities for PAEK polymers over the next decade, as are expected to account for nearly 19 percent of total polymer 3D print material revenues by 2026, while representing just over 8 percent of total projected print material volume from professional and industrial polymer 3D printers.
+Based on growing use in powder bed fusion processes and a number of newly developed open materials-based extrusion systems, the report identifies and details the significant business opportunities for PAEK polymers over the next decade, as are expected to account for nearly 19 percent of total polymer 3D print material revenues by 2026, while representing just over 8 percent of total projected print material volume from professional and industrial polymer 3D printers.

 Very recently, startup vendors have begun designing quality extrusion systems at a lower price point that are focusing on processing advanced thermoplastics in filament form, mostly PEEK.
 Developers of these printers and materials include Roboze in Italy, Indmatec in Germany (the name of the company was changed to Apium Additive Technologies GmbH in November 2016) and Verashape in Poland.
 Apium (formerly Indmatec) was the first company to introduce PEEK filament to the additive manufacturing industry and also the first company to develop an FFF-based 3D printer for PEEK.

 # 1. Leading manufacturer EOS is already offering PEEK for SLS.
-PAEK family polymers are 3D printable in material extrusion but currently used primarily in powder bed fusion processes.
+PAEK family polymers are 3D printable in material extrusion but are currently used primarily in powder bed fusion processes.
 Leading SLS system manufacturer EOS offers its own certified PEEK material (developed with Rauch), making it the only current provider of a readily approved advanced thermoplastic powder for its own technology.

-The Roboze One+400 printer, announced by Italian printer manufacturer Roboze in November 2015, is claimed to be able to achieve 400 degrees Celsius in the extruder, allowing for printing of both of PEEK and PEI filaments.
+The Roboze One+400 printer, announced by Italian printer manufacturer Roboze in November 2015, is claimed to be able to achieve 400 degrees Celsius in the extruder, allowing for the printing of both of PEEK and PEI filaments.
 Roboze developed a special cooling system to stabilize the material and avoid warping issues at these elevated extrusion temperatures, without breaching Stratasys’ sealed chamber patent.
 Meanwhile, German company INDMATEC announced in 2015 what is perhaps the first PEEK filament available for 3D printers, to use in a compatible system which is expected to be priced at around $40,000 when it will become fully available on the market.
-In 2016 Verashape announced that its VSHAPER ONE Pro platform support 3D printing of high temperature materials such as PEEK.
+In 2016 Verashape announced that its VSHAPER ONE Pro platform support 3D printing of high-temperature materials such as PEEK.

 Another pivotal factor in the market for PAEK materials is whether or not they will be able to be reliably processed (as strongly hinted) by the incoming generation of thermal-based powder bed fusion systems, such as those from Hewlett Packard.
 With laser sintering properties of materials such as PEKK having spent over five years in development through various commercial entities, it may be some time before advanced thermoplastic powders become usable for alternate powder bed fusion approaches (if at all).
 Once that happens the market is likely to undergo a very significant shift.